Create ortho mapping products using the custom wizard

 Orthorectify images using DEM

-This parameter will update the orthorectification process in the image collection.
-Check the check box to orthorectify the image collection using the DEM generated using the wizard.
-If you don't want to replace the current elevation model with the newly generated DEM, uncheck the check box.
+Updates the orthorectification process in the image collection.
+Check this parameter to orthorectify the image collection using the DEM generated using the wizard.
+If you don't want to replace the current elevation model with the newly generated DEM, uncheck this parameter.

-Check the check box only when you are sure that the DEM output is acceptable and you do not need to generate it again.
+Check the parameter only when you are sure that the DEM output is acceptable and you do not need to generate it again.

 If you have another DEM to use to orthorectify the image collection, you can enter it on the Orthomosaic Settings page.